Woodlands (WA)

 Woodlands shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 30.5% currently enrolled in formal education.
-This includes 11.0% in secondary, 9.9% in primary, and 6.0% in tertiary education.
+A significant proportion of the population is engaged in study, with 30.5% of residents enrolled in education.
+This includes 11.0% in high schools, 9.9% in primary schools, and 6.0% undertaking tertiary studies.

 Frequently Asked Questions - Education